jrcooke1412/estOLS/README.md

 With the docker container now open, navigate to the directory that contains the X matrix text file and Y vector in that terminal window and enter the following command in the terminal without quotations to run the estOLS program:

-`./estOLS -x X.txt -y Y.txt -o beta.txt`
+`estOLS -x X.txt -y Y.txt -o beta.txt`

 where "X.txt" is the space or tab delimited X matrix text file, "Y.txt" is the Y vector in a text file, and "beta.txt" is the output file name.